prabhakaran-jm/zero-trust-explainer/docs/DEPLOYMENT.md

 3. Add the following secrets:
    - `GCP_PROJECT_ID`: Your GCP project ID
    - `GCP_SA_KEY`: Contents of the `key.json` file
+   - `GEMINI_API_KEY`: Your Google AI Studio API key (optional - only if Terraform will create the secret)

 ### Trigger Deployment